NMOST Staff

 Special Projects Coordinator

-Ian joined NMOST as a Special Projects Coordinator in May 2024.
+Ian joined NMOST as the Special Projects Coordinator in May 2024.
 In this role, Ian supports NMOST’s efforts in Youth Entrepreneurship, Service Learning, Advocacy and Communications.

 Ian grew up in Atlanta, went to college just outside DC and worked at the Out of School Time intermediary in Tulsa before moving to New Mexico!
 In previous positions, Ian has worked on campaigns, made political ads, lobbied, and led Out of School Time advocacy efforts in Tulsa!